OCLC-Developer-Network/contentdm2018-iiif/PITCHME.md

 ---
 @title[Finally a timeline]
 ## Finally a timeline
 Our hard work is paying off now.
 We just have a few more things to do in order to get our timeline embedded into our custom page.
+We'll use the fantastic TimelineJS from https://timeline.knightlab.com

 ![Knightlab](iiif-timeline/images/knightlab-dark.png)